-A strong suit is an undisputed corporate classic; for a fresh take on this wardrobe staple, opt for Chloé’s checked two-piece.
-From the wide-leg pants to the subtly cinched waist and double-breasted design, it’s the ultra-flattering cut that really sets this suit apart.
-Accentuate the vintage vibe by finishing with Staud’s prim mock croc bag and a pair of patent chocolate pumps, courtesy of cult brand Aeydē.
+A strong suit is an undisputed corporate classic; for a fresh take on this wardrobe staple, opt for the understated elegance of this two-piece by The Row.
+From the clean lines to the minimalist details, the ultra-flattering cut really sets this suit apart.
+Accentuate the polished vibe by layering it over elevated basics and finish with a pair of wear-forever pumps.

 A modern pencil skirt

-A streamlined, jet-black pencil skirt is the perfect base for an infinite number of modern workwear looks.
-Pair it with another corporate classic, such as a crisp white shirt, a pussy-bow blouse or a chic, simple knit.
-Add some personality with your outerwear and accessories: colored leather boots and Totême’s oversized double-breasted coat are powerful finishing touches that will help you stand out for all the right reasons.
+A slick, jet-black pencil skirt is the perfect base for an infinite number of modern workwear looks.
+Pair it with another boardroom go-to, such as a crisp white shirt, a pussy-bow blouse or a chic, simple knit.
+Stick with the monochrome theme by adding patent slingbacks and Chloé’s ‘Aby’ bag – powerful finishing touches that will help you stand out for all the right reasons.

 A classic trench

 So many of us get the main outfit spot on, only to fall at the final, coat-shaped hurdle.
 For a fail-safe option that you’ll be able to rely on from internship to retirement, you can’t go wrong with a crisp trench coat.
-Worn over Altuzarra’s ’40s-style pencil dress with pointed pumps and understated accessories, The Row’s exemplary design is the kind of subtly impactful piece that will make you feel like you can conquer anything (and anyone).
+Worn over Casasola’s ultra-flattering dress with classic sandals and understated accessories, Burberry’s exemplary design is the kind of subtly impactful piece that will make you feel like you can conquer anything (and anyone).

 A dress to impress

 Great interview style is all about being comfortable with what you’re wearing – you need to be able to forget your clothes and focus on the job at hand.
-Chloé’s ruffled, fire-engine-red dress might pack a punch, but the loose-fitting, pleated style is incredibly flattering and easy to wear, too.
-Layer MM6 Maison Margiela’s slate-gray double-breasted blazer over the top for a dose of executive realness.
+Gabriela Hearst’s polka-dot take on the shirt dress is a no-brainer: incredibly flattering and easy to wear, too.
+Layer MM6 Maison Margiela’s crisp white blazer over the top for a dose of executive realness.

 The people featured in this story are not associated with NET-A-PORTER and do not endorse it or the products shown.